Guantanamo Bay Naval Base: Spanish–American War

 That to enable the United States to maintain the independence of Cuba, and to protect the people thereof, as well as for its own defense, the government of Cuba will sell or lease to the United States lands necessary for coaling or naval stations at certain specified points to be agreed upon with the President of the United States.

 After initial resistance by the Cuban Constitutional Convention, the Platt Amendment was incorporated into the Constitution of the Republic of Cuba in 1901.
-The Constitution took effect in 1902, and land for a naval base at Guantanamo Bay was granted to the United States the following year.
+The constitution took effect in 1902, and land for a naval base at Guantanamo Bay was granted to the United States the following year.

 Permanent lease

 The 1903 lease agreement, which has no fixed expiration date, was executed in two parts.
-The first, signed in February, consisted of the following provisions:
+The first, signed in February, consists of the following provisions: